kcodedev/mkdocs/docs/AL/13-data-representation/floating-point.md

 ---

-## 🔄 Converting Binary Floating-Point → Decimal
+## 🔄 Binary Floating-Point → Decimal

 Example:
 Suppose we have `11010010` with 4 bits for the mantissa and 4 bits for the exponent: